This article will take you 5 minutes to read. Feel free to leave your questions in the comment section, they will be answered!

-Whether or not you were born in the days of the golden age of bodybuilding, it’s hard not to know about this Pumping Iron sequence where Lou Ferrigno makes these shoulder presses look suffering on his way to stage to face Arnold Schwarzenegger.
+When I’m not feeling enthusiastic about training, sometimes I’ll watch Lou Ferrigno makes these shoulder presses look suffering on his way to stage to face Arnold Schwarzenegger.

 Serge Nubret in an interview for bodybuilding.com has let us felt that he regrets where bodybuilding was heading:

 Why did this change happen?
 What’s going on with bodybuilding and how has it changed since the 70s and 80s?So what is the reason for such a change?

 Steroid abuse changed old-school bodybuilding

 If you’ve paid attention to bodybuilding over the past few decades, you’ll see a huge change in the way that bodybuilders look and the way that they train.
 Their condition is more hit and miss, with a greater focus on sheer mass.

 The “grainy” look has become the new gold standard for bodybuilders, and some of the main aspects of golden era bodybuilding – like the vacuum – have almost completely disappeared from the stage.

 The increased role of steroids in bodybuilding and, more recently, SARMs has had a huge effect on the competitive atmosphere.
 The inclusion of dangerous substances like insulin and growth hormone in the standard bodybuilding steroid stack has changed the risks associated with the sport as well as the aesthetic that bodybuilders are aiming at.